 The size of the buffer used for reading and writing HPSS files can be specified in the FTP daemon configuration.
 The buffer size selected can have a considerable impact on both system performance and the amount of metadata generated when writing directly to a tape storage class.
-See Section 3.9.6, "Location policy" and Section 3.11, "HPSS performance considerations" for further information.
+See HPSS performance considerations for further information.